-Requests to the Content API for Shopping are made through your API Console project.
-Here we assume you will be accessing your own Merchant Center account, so we suggest using service accounts to simplify the authentication flow.
-Please check out the Service Accounts Guide for details on how to set up a new service account to use with your Merchant Center account.
+If you will be accessing your own Merchant Center account, we suggest using service accounts to simplify the authentication flow.
+Please check out the Service Accounts Guide for details on how to set up a new service account.

-Note: If you are interested in making calls on behalf of clients with their own Merchant Center accounts, then please see the Authorize Requests guide.
-However, for trying out the Content API, we suggest setting up a testing account and using that until you have finished development.
+If you are interested in making calls on behalf of clients with their own Merchant Center accounts, then please see the Authorize Requests guide.
+However, for trying out the Content API, we suggest you set up a testing account and use that until you have finished development.

 Your first authorized API request using Python

-Now that you've set up a service account and added the service account ID to your Merchant Center account, you can access your account using the available Samples code.
+Now that you have a service account key, you can access your account using the available Samples code.
 This guide will use the Python samples to demonstrate using the API.